 Quadpolar surrounds, similar to Bipoles, usually perform best when placed on sidewalls, but closer to the backwalls, for rear wall reflection of the side mounted tweeter.
 Their height should be about 4-6 feet above the seated position, but greater than 1 foot away from the ceiling to not obscure the top mounted woofer.

 Direct Radiating surrounds usually perform best when placed behind and slightly higher than the listening position, spread apart the same distance as the mains and slightly toed in.

 Subwoofer placement is adequately covered in our article: Crawling for Bass.

 Step 5: Speaker Configuration Set-Up In The A/V Receiver

-Place the SPL Meter at the listening position at ear level with the Mic end pointed toward the ceiling.
+Last but not least, it's time to double-check that the speakers are properly level matched.
+For this, place your SPL Meter at the listening position at ear level with the Mic end pointed toward the ceiling.
 Select "C" weighting, response slow then, turn the dB dial to 70.
 Activate the internal pink noise generator of your Receiver and select manual test tone.
 Now adjust each speaker to +75 dB reference.
 When you are adjusting the surrounds make sure your body is not in a direct path of the speaker and make sure the house is quiet.
 When doing the calibration, only the test tone should be heard (A/C, ceiling fans, ect. should be turned off).
-We like to adjust the subwoofer level to + 80dB for wow effect.
-Your taste may vary.

 Put in a good flick with lots of hard simultaneous pans and dialog, and plenty of dynamic swings.
 "Contact" Lift off chapter or "The Phantom Menace" Pod race, or "U571" Depth Charges, work well.
 IF YOU DON'T SAY WOW AFTER THE VIEWING, START OVER!